tylertitsworth/5th-age-srd/Classes/Paladin.md

 ### Stormhammer

-When you hit with a melee attack, add lightning damage equal to your Constitution modifier, twice at 5th level, thrice at 8th).
+When you hit with a melee attack, add lightning damage equal to your Constitution modifier, twice at champion tier, thrice at epic tier).

 #### Adventurer Feat